No charges against R&B artist Trey Songz over NFL scuffle

 Mike Mansur, a spokesman for the Jackson County prosecutor’s office, said there is “insufficient evidence” to bring charges and that police were notified of the decision late last week.
 He declined to comment further.

-Songz, whose name is Tremaine Aldon Neverson, was arrested and jailed overnight in January.
+Songz, whose real name is Tremaine Aldon Neverson, was arrested and jailed overnight in January.
 Police have said he scuffled with officers during his arrest.

 Songz’s representative, Sydney Margetson, declined to comment on the charging decision.